-Failure to adequately protect our intellectual property and curb the sale of counterfeit merchandise could injure our brands and negatively affect sales.
+We may be unable to protect our intellectual property and curb the sale of counterfeit merchandise, which can cause harm to our reputation and business.

+We believe our trademarks, copyrights, patents, and other intellectual property rights are extremely important to our success and our competitive position.
 We devote significant resources to the registration and protection of our trademarks and to anti-counterfeiting efforts worldwide.
-Despite our efforts, counterfeiting still occurs and if we are unsuccessful in challenging a third-party's rights related to trademark, copyright, or patent this could adversely affect our future sales, financial condition, and results of operations.
 We pursue entities involved in the trafficking and sale of counterfeit merchandise through legal action or other appropriate measures.
 We cannot guarantee that the actions we have taken to curb counterfeiting and protect our intellectual property will be adequate to protect the brand and prevent counterfeiting in the future.
-Our trademark applications may fail to result in registered trademarks or provide the scope of coverage sought.
-Furthermore, our efforts to enforce our intellectual property rights are often met with defenses and counterclaims attacking the validity and enforceability of our intellectual property rights.
-Unplanned increases in legal and investigative fees and other costs associated with defending our intellectual property rights could result in higher operating expenses.
+Despite our efforts, our brands are still susceptible to counterfeiting.
+Such counterfeiting dilutes our brands and can cause harm to our reputation and business.
+Our efforts to enforce our intellectual property rights are often met with defenses and counterclaims attacking the validity and enforceability of our intellectual property rights.
+In the ordinary course of business, we become involved in trademark oppositions and cancellation actions.
+Our trademark applications may face objections from the trademark offices we seek to register them in and may not mature into registrations.
+Other parties may seek to invalidate our trademarks or assert violations of their trademarks or other intellectual property rights could result in higher operating expenses.
 Finally, many countries' laws do not protect intellectual property rights to the same degree as U.S. laws.